raygesualdo/amiunlocked/program/README.md

 ## Setup key/value store

 `amiunlocked` persists your computer's locked/unlocked state using a [kvdb.io](https://kvdb.io/) store called a "bucket".
-Using the provided `setupDb.sh` script, take the following steps to create your own bucket:
+Using the provided `scripts/setupDb.sh` script, take the following steps to create your own bucket:

-1. Open `setupDb.sh`
+1. Open `scripts/setupDb.sh`
 2. Generate two random strings for each of the following variables and enter them in the script:
    - `secretKey`
    - `writeKey`
-3. Save and run `setupDb.sh`
+3. Save and run `scripts/setupDb.sh`
 4. Copy/paste the output to a safe location.
 This information cannot be recovered if lost.

 ## Configure program